mariahmadi/JWT-Auth/README.md

-# Sequelize + Express + react +Node
+# Sequelize(SQL_SERVER) + Express + React + Node

-#THis Is Simple social App that You Can Add Post
+#This Is Simple social App that You Can Add Post

-# Thank You For Give Me feedBack
+Feature :

+login with user and password
+resetPassword with Oauth2

+RESTFULL_API